creavo/MultiAppBundle/README.md

 # MultiAppBundle

 This bundle aims to create a light-wight platform to create lists/tables (here named apps) based on dynamically fields (like you can add a text-field to a table on the fly).
 In some functions its similar to podio.
+It also supports relations to other doctrine-entities you may already be using (see relations in config.xml).

 ## Status: alpha - do not use! :)